SquareGPS/navixy-api/docs/panel-api/resources/user.md

 * 201 – Not found in the database - if a user not found.
 * 252 – Device already corrupted - if some of user's tracker already corrupted.
-* 253 – Device has clones - if some of user's tracker has a clone.
+* 253 – Device has clones - if some of user's tracker has a clone and `corrupt_clones` is false.

 ```json
 {